privacyguides/privacyguides.org/docs/ai-chat.md

 **DuckDuckGo AI Chat** is a web frontend for AI models.
 It is made by the popular [search engine provider](search-engines.md) of the same name.
 It is available directly on [DuckDuckGo](https://duckduckgo.com), [duck.ai](https://duck.ai), or [DuckDuckGo onion site](https://duckduckgogg41xjoc72x3sjasowoarfbgcmvfimaftt6twagswzczad.onion/chat).

 DuckDuckGo give you access to open-weights models from Meta and Mistral, as well as proprietary models from Anthropic and OpenAI.
-We strongly recommend youse open-weights models, because for those, no chat history is stored by Together.ai, the AI cloud platform DuckDuckGo uses to provide those models.
+We strongly recommend you use open-weights models, because for those, no chat history is stored by Together.ai, the AI cloud platform DuckDuckGo uses to provide those models.
 Furthermore, to protect your IP adress and prevent fingerprinting, DuckDuckGo proxies your chats through their servers.

 [:octicons-home-16: Homepage](https://duck.ai){ .md-button .md-button--primary }